English ship President (1650): First Anglo-Dutch War

 She was in action with the Dutch off the Start on 12 May.
 The action off the Start led to the Battle of Dover.
 She was the leader of Captain Young's detachment of three ships on 19 May 1652.
 This battle is sometimes recorded as the Battle of Goodwin Sands.
-On 28 September 1652 she participated in the Battle of Kentish Knock.
+On 28 September 1652 she participated in the Battle of the Kentish Knock.
 Later in 1652 she was under the command of Captain Thomas Graves.
 At the Battle of Portland she was a member of Robert Blake's Fleet of eighty-four ships from 18 to 20 February 1653.
 This British victory secured control over the English Channel.
 The Dutch lost eight warships and forty merchant vessels.
 In 1653 she was under the command of Captain Francis Parker.
 A few months later she was at the Battle of the Gabbard as part of Blue Squadron, Center Division under the command of Vice-Admiral James Peacock, on 2–3 June 1653.
 The British were victorious on the first day.
-When Admiral Tromp attempted to reattack on the 3rd he withdrew when a squadron of eighteen ships arrived under the command of Robert Blake.
+When Admiral Tromp attempted to attack again on the 3rd, he withdrew when a squadron of eighteen ships arrived under the command of Robert Blake.
 This fight was followed by the Battle of Scheveningen where she was a member of Red Squadron, Van Division under the command of Vice-Admiral James Peacock on 31 July 1653.
 Later she spent the winter of 1653/54 with the east coast colliers.

 In 1656 she was under Captain Benjamin Sacheverell until he died later that year then Captain Richard Potter took over.

-Service after the Restoration May 1660
+Service after the Restoration in May 1660

-In 1660 she was renamed Bonaventure.
+After the Restoration in 1660, she was taken into the new Royal Navy, and renamed HMS Bonaventure after a previous ship built in 1621 that had been blown up in 1653.
+The new Bonaventure was the fifth English vessel to carry that name, as it was first used for a warship built in 1489 (and gone by 1509); other ships had carried that name in 1551 (as Edward Bonaventure), 1567 (as Elizabeth Bonaventure) and 1621.
 On 11 August 1662 she was under the command of Captain Sir William Berkeley.
 In early 1663 she was docked at Chatham to be rebuilt.
+In 1683 she underwent her second rebuilding, relaunching as a 40-gun fourth rate ship of the line.
+Bonaventure was rebuilt a third time in 1699 at Woolwich Dockyard, relaunching as a fourth rate of between 46 and 54 guns.